ShwiftyMomo/Hammond-Project/README.md

 Details on all of the methods in the Bridge class, what they do, and how they work, is explained relatively clearly in the Bridge.py file its self.

+## LaTeX Write up

+In a seperate file a LaTeX write up of the current progress on the project.
+It includes definitions, proofs, and abundant graphs